 Well records constitute the largest data set and was therefore diligently scrutinized for content quality and accuracy.
 More than 230 well records were studied during the data compilation phase.
-Although about 200 wells already had strip logs, 17 new strip logs were created for this mapping project.
+Although about 115 wells already had strip logs, 17 new strip logs were created for this mapping project, the deepest one being 600 feet deep.
 Driller's logs were valued primarily for depth to bedrock information.
+There are five rock cores within the quadrangle associated with an underground gypsum mine, however, the core samples are too deep to be useful for this mapping project.